krahets/hello-algo/README-en.md

 ## Endorsements

-> "An easy-to-understand introductory book on data structures and algorithms, which guides readers to learn by minds-on and hands-on.
+> "An easy-to-understand book on data structures and algorithms, which guides readers to learn by minds-on and hands-on.
 Strongly recommended for algorithm beginners!"
 >
 > **—— Junhui Deng, Professor of Computer Science, Tsinghua University**